Edited by Nataly Bogorad

 2D Animation Software for Beginners and Professionals

 This top 10 doesn’t follow a particular order, each program has their own good and not-so-good features, advantages, and disadvantages that make it special in a particular way.
 We recommend you to read every one and make your choice at the end of the article.
-Every software listed here can be used by professionals and beginners because the learning curve is not that hard and some have advanced features that professionals can use.

 This is the “good for everyone” kind of software.
 It’s a good 2D animation software for beginners and a powerful tool in the hands of a professional.
 Used by Disney, Pixar, and Warner Bros, this program has the ability to be one of the most advanced without being too complicated for a new developer.
 The Princess and the Frog, the Disney movie, was made using this program, so we can say it’s one of the biggest names in the animation world.